-Aim 5- to assess the autocrine and paracrine effects of TM-derived EVs after TM cells have been exposed to NPCE-derived EVs.
-Our hypothesis is that EVs, to some extent, mirror their parent cells.
+Aim 5: Assess autocrine and paracrine effects of TM-derived EVs following exposure to NPCE-derived EVs.
+We posit that EV cargo profiles, to some extent, mirror their parental cells.
 In this context, when TM cells are exposed to NPCE-derived EVs, TM-derived EVs are likely to carry modified signaling molecules influenced by this exposure.
 Consequently, these TM-derived EVs have the potential to transmit these modified signals back to the original TM cells (resulting in an autocrine effect) as well as to neighboring TM cells (resulting in a paracrine effect), thereby inducing modifications in their behavior.

-Detailed description of the proposed research, including:
+Detailed Description of the Proposed Research

 Working hypothesis

-The effects of EV cargo on target cells are amplified through two mechanisms: an increase in the release of specific cargo-carrying EVs by the target cells and an autocrine-like effect mediated by the target cells' EVs, which leads to an increase in both the number of self-EVs and the production and release of EV-specific content.
+The effects of EV cargoes on target cells are amplified through two mechanisms: an increase in the release of specific cargo-carrying EVs by the target cells and an autocrine-like effect mediated by the target cells' EVs, which leads to an increase in both the number of self-EVs and the production and release of EV-specific cargoes.

 Specific hypothesis

-It is hypothesized that NPCE-derived EVs play a role in dynamically modulating the cargo of TM cell-derived EVs, leading to the activation of targeted signaling pathways.
-This process is expected to promote the expression of specific miRNA and proteins associated with the signaling pathway, while also facilitating the turnover of the extracellular matrix (ECM) in HTM cells.
-This dynamic and kinetic interaction aims to enhance cellular responses and signaling outcomes.
+We hypothesize that NPCE-derived EVs play a role in dynamically modulating the cargo of TM cell-derived EVs, leading to the activation of targeted signaling pathways.
+This process is expected to promote the expression of specific miRNAs and proteins associated with these signaling pathways, while also facilitating the turnover of the ECM in HTM cells.
+This dynamic and kinetic interaction has the potential to enhance cellular responses and signaling outcomes.

-Research design & methods this section should also include reference to the approvals from authorities if required for conducting the research.
+Research design & methods

-Aim 1: To comprehensively track the kinetics of NPCE-derived EV uptake by TM cells, we've devised a specialized Cre-LoxP reporting system tailored for precision and accuracy.
+Aim 1: To comprehensively track the kinetics of NPCE-derived EV uptake by TM cells, we have devised a specialized Cre-LoxP reporting system tailored for precision and accuracy.
 This system entails several key steps:

-NPCE Cell Transfections:
+NPCE Cell Transfection:

 We will begin by transfecting NPCE cells with a plasmid that expresses Cre recombinase, genetically fused to BFP (Blue Fluorescent Protein).
 This tagging allows us to visualize and identify the presence of Cre recombinase.

-As a result, the Cre recombinase, now tagged with BFP, will also be present in the NPCE-derived EVs, which we will refer to as [EVsCre+].
+This will result in the expression of BFP-tagged Cre recombinase by these cells, and it will also be present in the NPCE-derived EVs, which we will refer to as [EVsCre+].

 TM Cell Preparation:

-Concurrently, TM cell will conduct infection process using a tailored designed plasmid.
-This plasmid incorporates LoxP sequences, functioning as genetic markers for NPCE-derived EVCre+ uptake, alongside the EVs marker CD81, which will be tagged with a crimson dye allowing TM-derived EVs released identification.
-Upon successful uptake of NPCE-derived EVs (EVsCre+), the plasmid within TM cells will undergo a significant fluorescent shift, transitioning from DsRed to GFP. alongside an exosomal marker, CD81.
-This CD81 marker will be distinctly labeled with a crimson dye and denoted as [TMLoxPCD81].
+Concurrently, TM cell cells will be transduced with a tailored designed plasmid.
+This plasmid incorporates LoxP sequences, functioning as genetic markers for NPCE-derived EVCre+ uptake, alongside the EV marker CD81, which will be tagged with a crimson dye to allow for the identification of released TM-derived EVs.
+Upon the successful uptake of NPCE-derived EVs (EVsCre+), the plasmid within TM cells will undergo a significant fluorescent shift, transitioning from DsRed to GFP.
+CD81 will be distinctly labeled with a crimson dye and denoted as [TMLoxPCD81].

-By following these meticulously designed steps, we can precisely monitor the dynamics of NPCE-derived EV uptake by TM cells, while also keeping a close eye on the behavior of TM-derived EVs marked with CD81 and the crimson dye.
-This integrated approach ensures a comprehensive assessment of both EV uptake and release within our experimental framework, providing invaluable insights into the intricate cellular interactions we aim to explore.
+By following these meticulously designed steps, we can precisely monitor the dynamics of NPCE-derived EV uptake by TM cells, while also monitoring the behavior of TM-derived EVs marked with CD81 and the crimson dye.
+This integrated approach ensures the comprehensive assessment of both EV uptake and release within our experimental framework, providing invaluable insight into the intricate cellular interactions we aim to explore.

-TMLoxPCD81 cells will be exposed to a fix ratio of NPCECre+ derived EVs (30000 EVs/cell)[28] for 1, 2, 4, 8 and 24 h, and the TMLoxPCD81 cells will be continuously live monitor under Zeiss Celldiscoverer 7®.
+TMLoxPCD81 cells will be exposed to a fixed ratio of NPCECre+-derived EVs (30,000 EVs/cell)[28] for 1, 2, 4, 8, and 24 h, and the TMLoxPCD81 cells will be subjected to continuous live monitoring under a Zeiss Celldiscoverer 7®.
 This will enable us to precisely quantify the kinetics of EVsCre+ uptake and the subsequent release of TMLoxPCD81-derived EVs.
-This will allow us quantitative kinetics of EVsCre+ uptake and TM LoxPCD81-derived EVs release.